-As stated in Section 4.2, a Broadcaster Application can expect that the User Agent graphics window, 0,0 to a full 100% in both axes, maps directly to the RMP logical video display window at its full dimensions.
+As stated in Section 4.2, a Broadcaster Application can expect that the User Agent graphics window, [0,0] to a full 100% in both axes, maps directly to the RMP logical video display window at its full dimensions.
 The "width" media feature of CSS MediaQuery [7] shall align with the width of the RMP logical video display window.
-In most viewing conditions, the RMP logical video display window is play window.
+In most viewing conditions, the RMP logical video display window will fill the entire screen.